-Dr. Letitia Robinson is the Director for the U.S. Food and Drug Administration’s Office at the U.S. Embassy in New Delhi.
-Her professional experience has included clinical research, public health legislation and policy development, global health, maternal child health, HIV/AIDS care and treatment, and implementing and providing oversight for programs aimed at increasing access and decreasing disparities in health care.
-Dr. Robinson has spent over two decades working as a clinician and public health professional to include experience leading programs and activities at the U.S. National Institutes of Health, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration and overseas assignments in Italy and South Africa.
-The last decade of her experience has focused on efforts to strengthen health systems both nationally and globally.
+Letitia Robinson, Ph.D., is the Director of the India Office in the FDA’s Office of Global Policy and Strategy (OGPS).
+Her professional experience includes clinical research, public health legislation and policy development, global health, maternal- child health, HIV/AIDS care and treatment, and implementing and providing oversight for programs aimed at increasing access and decreasing disparities in health care.
+Dr. Robinson spent over two decades working as a clinician and public health professional leading programs and activities at the U.S. National Institutes of Health, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration and in overseas assignments in Italy and South Africa.
+The last decade of her experience focused on efforts to strengthen health systems both nationally and globally.

-Dr. Sarah McMullen is the Deputy Director for the U.S. Food and Drug Administration’s Office at the U.S. Embassy in New Delhi.
-Her professional experience has included analytical method development and testing for multiple FDA-regulated commodities, establishment inspections, import operations and policy, and foreign office service.
-Dr. McMullen’s FDA career has spanned over 15 years working as a chemist, tissue residue specialist, consumer safety officer, and manager.
-The last five years of her experience has focused on international arenas including import operations and foreign office service.
+Sarah McMullen, Ph.D., is the Deputy Director of the India Office in the FDA’s Office of Global Policy and Strategy (OGPS).
+Her professional experience includes analytical method development and testing for multiple FDA-regulated commodities, establishment inspections, import operations and policy, and foreign office service.
+Dr. McMullen’s FDA career spans over 15 years working as a chemist, tissue residue specialist, consumer safety officer, and manager.
+The last five years of her experience focused on international arenas, including import operations and foreign office service.

 Latin America Office

-Katherine (Katie) Serrano is the Director for FDA’s Latin America Office.
-Katie has over 15 years of experience in the Medical Device field with the last nine years spent in FDA’s Office of In Vitro Diagnostics and Radiological Health, in the Center for Devices and Radiological Health.
-At the FDA, Katie has worked in a variety of technical, policy, leadership and management positions including: joining the Agency as part of the inaugural class of Commissioner’s Fellows in 2008, working as a scientific reviewer, and serving as the Diabetes Diagnostic Devices Branch Chief and the Deputy Director of FDA’s Division of Chemistry and Toxicology Devices.
-She also served as the technical and policy lead for the Agency’s efforts related to Laboratory Developed Tests.
-Before working at the Food and Drug Administration, Katie held positions as a regulatory affairs professional at Boston Scientific Corporation and as a Biomedical Engineer at the United States National Institutes of Health, supporting new programs focused on cutting edge technologies in the field of bioengineering.
+Katherine (Katie) Serrano is the Director of the Latin America Office in FDA’s Office of Global Policy and Strategy (OGPS).
+Ms. Serrano has over 15 years of experience in the medical device field, with nine years spent in the Office of In Vitro Diagnostics and Radiological Health in FDA’s Center for Devices and Radiological Health’s Office of In Vitro Diagnostics and Radiological Health.
+She began her FDA career as part of the 2008 inaugural class of FDA fellows and has worked as a scientific reviewer and served as the Diabetes Diagnostic Devices Branch Chief and the Deputy Director of FDA’s Division of Chemistry and Toxicology Devices.
+While at CDRH, she served as the technical and policy lead for the Agency’s efforts related to Laboratory Developed Tests.
+Before working at the FDA, Ms. Serrano held positions as a regulatory affairs professional for Boston Scientific Corporation and as a Biomedical Engineer at the United States National Institutes of Health, supporting new programs focused on cutting edge technologies in the field of bioengineering.

-CDR Michelle Rodriguez currently serves as the Deputy Director for the Latin America Office of the FDA’s Office of International Programs (OIP).
-Prior to joining OIP, she held various lead and supervisory roles in the areas of regulatory compliance, imports and exports operations, and emergency response activities as Branch Chief within the FDA Center for Tobacco Product’s Office of Compliance and Enforcement and as a compliance reviewer and later post-market team leader in the Center for Devices and Radiological Health’s Office of In Vitro Diagnostics and Radiological Health.
-Before FDA, CDR Rodriguez served as part of Center for Disease Control’s (CDC’s) National Center for Emerging and Zoonotic Infectious Diseases managing regulatory applications required for stockpiling, and national and international deployment and use of medical countermeasures housed in the US Strategic National Stockpile.
+CDR Michelle Rodriguez serves as the Deputy Director for the Latin America Office in FDA’s Office of Global Policy and Strategy (OGPS).
+Prior to joining OGPS, she held various leadership and supervisory roles in the areas of regulatory compliance, import and export operations, and emergency response activities as Branch Chief within the FDA Center for Tobacco Product’s Office of Compliance and Enforcement.
+CDR Rodriguez was also a compliance reviewer and later post-market team leader in the Center for Devices and Radiological Health’s Office of In Vitro Diagnostics and Radiological Health.
+Before FDA, CDR Rodriguez served in the Center for Disease Control’s (CDC’s) National Center for Emerging and Zoonotic Infectious Diseases, managing regulatory applications required for stockpiling in the U.S. Strategic National Stockpile, and the national and international deployment and use of medical countermeasures housed there.
 She also supported CDC’s emergency preparedness, response and outbreak activities in Latin America.
 Since her commissioning in the U.S. Public Health Service in 2011, she has deployed and collaborated with various government agencies in support of public health responses impacting the Latin American community.